vespazwan/WooCommerce_Plugin/README.md

 4. Once the plugin finish installing, Actived it.

-5. Now, navigate to WooCommerce > Settings > Payment Gateways.
+5. Now, navigate to WooCommerce > Settings > Payment Gateways/Checkout.

 6. Click on the Payment Gateways | `MOLPay`, Then fill in the Merchant ID and Verification Key setting.